dougeby/IntuneDocs/intune/early-edition.md

 # The early edition for Microsoft Intune - June 2017

 The **early edition** provides a list of features that are coming in upcoming releases of Microsoft Intune.
 This information is provided on an extremely limited basis and is subject to change.
-Please do not share this information outside of your company.
+Do not share this information outside of your company.
 Some features listed here are at risk of not making the cutoff dates and may be delayed until a future release.
 Other features are being tested in a pilot (flighting) to ensure they're customer-ready.
-Please reach out to your Microsoft product group contact if you have any questions or concerns.
+Reach out to your Microsoft product group contact if you have any questions or concerns.

 This page is updated periodically.
 Check back for additional updates.